Mark Fish (writer)

 Mark Fish is an American television producer and writer and actor.

 Actor

 Fish has appeared in bit part roles on shows including The O.C., Ed, Law & Order and The Sopranos.
 He was an actor in the TV show Trinity, and a supporting actor in the film Paging Emma.

 Writer

-Fish was story editor for Damages and has also written episodes for television shows The O.C. and The Inside.
+Fish was story editor for Damages and has also written episodes for television shows Scandal, The O.C. and The Inside.